 “Stroke is an enormous public health threat, and we know the devastating impact it has on East Texans,” said Jay Shands of the T.L.L.
 Temple Foundation, which is based in Lufkin.
 “This grant is about more than buying the right equipment and hiring stroke health care personnel.
 Through this partnership between Methodist and Memorial Health System of East Texas, we can be assured that our family and friends will have immediate access to top-notch stroke care, for generations to come.”

-Over the course of the next three years, Methodist will help Memorial Health System of East Texas hire neurologists, nurse practitioners and other stroke-specific staff; train the staff on how to implement a Joint Commission-certified Primary Stroke Center, and purchase necessary equipment and technology.
-With the new program, Memorial hopes to improve stroke treatment and recovery for patients in the East Texas region, as well as improve stroke-related education to the community, emergency medical service (EMS) personnel and health care providers.
+Over the next three years, Methodist will help Memorial Health System of East Texas hire neurologists, nurse practitioners, and other stroke-specific staff; train the staff on how to implement a Joint Commission-certified Primary Stroke Center, and purchase necessary equipment and technology.
+With the new program, Memorial hopes to improve stroke treatment and recovery for patients in the East Texas region, as well as improve stroke-related education to the community, emergency medical service (EMS) personnel, and health care providers.

 “Our Cardiovascular and Stroke Center of East Texas project is underway, so our collaboration with The Methodist Hospital and T.L.L.
 Temple Foundation is a perfect fit.
 We are excited that by 2011, we should become a Joint Commission-certified Primary Stroke Center and be able to enhance our level of care to residents in Angelina County and the surrounding areas,” said Bryant Krenek, President and CEO of Memorial Health System of East Texas.